stevecochrane/protoclimber/README.md

 needed for a minimal prototype and go from there.

-I wanted climbing to feel strategic, not just a means to get from point A to point B. There are a lot of small optimizations you can make to climb further.
+I wanted climbing to feel strategic, not just a means to get from point A to point B. There are a lot of small optimizations to your movement that you can make to climb further.
 I had ideas for moving surfaces and hazards and such to add more of a timing element, maybe even a turn-based feel, but I ran out of time and moved on.

 ## Branch Info